zooniverse/front-end-monorepo/packages/lib-panoptes-js/src/docs/index.md

 ### API host configurations

-The available host configurations depending on environment are:
+The available host configurations are:

 ``` javascript
 {